Cwaterschoot/cwaterschoot.github.io/index.md

 ## About Me

 I am a PhD candidate at KNAW Meertens Instituut in Amsterdam and Utrecht University.
-My research focuses on online discussions, online content moderation and the impact that different actors have on online discussions.
+My research focuses on online discussions, online content moderation by news outlets and the impact that different actors have on online discussions.

 I am currently writing my dissertation on hybrid content moderation of discussions hosted by online news outlets (comment sections).
 I create computational tools to support the content moderator in their tasks.
 Specifically, I look at identifying 'good' or 'constructive' comments, which news outlets manually highlight to promote better discussions.
 Furthermore, I study how content moderators are currently working alongside AI-based tools as well as the opportunities for future collaboration.
 My PhD project is part of the larger Better-MODS project.